aleroses/English/PachoOchoa/1-Principiante/Lección 12 - Uso de This - That - These - Those + Verbo to be afirmativo.md

 - This is my friend John.

 ### Far (Lejos)

 THAT: Eso - Esa - Ese

-- That is a blue car.
+- That's a blue car.
 - That is an apple.
 - That is my friend John.

 ## 🔥 Plural: Are

 ### Near (Cerca)

 THESE: Estas - Estos

 - These are two new cars.